 The introductory paragraph to the literature review restates the purpose of your study.
 Next, it explains what you are reviewing and its significance to your topic.
-The literature review should cover some or all of the following (again, check with your chair first): (1) overview or historical background of your problem, (2) analyzes and synthesizes literature (this must include research studies with findings - not just journal articles) related to your problem and purpose, (3) analyzes and synthesizes the literature related to the justification of your study.
+The literature review should cover some or all of the following (again, check with your chair first): (1) overview or historical background of your problem, (2) analyzes and synthesizes literature related to the foundation, theories, and existing knowledge (this must include research studies with findings - not just journal articles) related to your problem and purpose, and (3) analyzes and synthesizes the literature related to the justification of your study.

-Before you begin your literature review, develop your list of headings and subheadings and get them approved.
+Before you begin your literature review, develop your list of headings and sub-headings and get them approved.
 For suggestions, look at other dissertations on your topic to see what areas they covered.
 Getting approval up front will ensure you are moving in the right direction.
 You should be reviewing the most recent literature available and that must include other dissertations.
 You can group the literature according to theoretical perspectives, time periods, reform efforts, or methodology (quantitative or qualitative).
 Unless specifically requested by your chair, your literature review does not have to include your theoretical or conceptual framework.
-Your literature review should be between 25 and complete grasp of your topic and the related literature.
+Your literature review should be between 25 and 50 pages.
+Literature reviews that are less than 20 pages can signal that you do not have a complete grasp of your topic and the related literature.
 Be careful that your review does not read like a book report.